 So even if your doctor never recommended having one, ask them to schedule one for you.

-This alone has helped us to get a 2 rate classification improvement on some cases.
+Good recent stress test has helped us to get a 2 rate classification improvement on some cases.

 If your doctor has not prescribed you a blood thinning medication, then taking aspirin or a baby aspirin every day is a right decision.

-Provide as much information as you can regarding your positive lifestyle changes to any agent you’re applying through and ask them to relay this information to the insurance company.
+Provide as much information as you can regarding your positive lifestyle changes to any independent agent you’re applying through and ask them to relay this information to the insurance company.

 We do this on every case, and it’s paid off time and time again.